sumotoy/gpio_expander/README.md

 and you cannot share some features between NTX and MCP ones since they are internally very different).
 Library it's modular, every chip it's an extension of the same library so it's easy to expand.

-version 0.5b1 - beta release - still NOT TESTED, just writed up. coded by Max MC Costa for s.u.m.o.t.o.y [sumotoy(at)gmail.com]
+version 0.5b2 - beta release - partially tested!!!
+coded by Max MC Costa for s.u.m.o.t.o.y [sumotoy(at)gmail.com]

 --------------------------------------------------------------------------------------